awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-intro.md

 Use this data parallel library to increase speed by up to 25% in training models such as BERT\.
 While implementations like Horovod offer sub\-linear performance at scale, this library offers near\-linear performance at scale\.
 This means that you get a faster training time and a lower cost to train a model\.

+**Note**
+The SageMaker distributed training libraries are available only through the AWS deep learning containers for the TensorFlow, PyTorch, and HuggingFace frameworks within the SageMaker training platform\.
+To use the libraries, you must use the SageMaker Python SDK or the SageMaker APIs through SDK for Python \(Boto3\) or AWS Command Line Interface\.
+Throughout the documentation, instructions and examples focus on how to use the distributed training libraries with the SageMaker Python SDK\.

 ## Training Benchmarks<a name="data-parallel-benchmarks"></a>

  **PyTorch with SageMaker's data parallel library**